Effective Date: May 30, 2018

 We describe how California consumers can exercise their rights under the CCPA below.
 You may also designate an authorized agent to exercise these rights on your behalf by emailing [email protected].
 Please note at this time the CCPA only applies to California residents.

 - Right to Know: You may request access to the specific pieces of personal information we have collected about you in the last 12 months.
 You may also request additional details about our information practices, including the categories of the personal information we have collected about you, the sources of such collection, the categories of personal information we share for a business or commercial purpose, and the categories of third parties with whom we share your personal information.

 - Deletion: You may request that we delete the personal information we have collected from or about you.
 Please note that we may retain certain information as required or permitted by applicable law.
 If you request to delete your personal information, some of our Services may no longer be available to you.

 - Sale of Personal Information: California law requires that we provide transparency about Personal Information we “sell,” which for the purposes of the CCPA, broadly means scenarios in which we have shared personal information with partners in exchange for valuable consideration, and to give you the ability to opt out of such sales.
 We share information that identifies you personally such as your name or email address when you submit a review, request information, or otherwise interact with the Services.
-We also share information that identifies your device such as cookie and other device identifiers and IP address, together with information about your interactions with our Services with our advertising partners so that they can show ads that are more likely to be of interest to you.
-This may be considered a “sale” under the CCPA.

 Note that in order to opt out of cookie and other device identifier sharing, you will need to exercise this choice on every browser or device you use to access our Services, and you will need to renew your choice if you clear your cookies.